deadstudios/add-on-utilities/README.md

 1. **Obfuscator**: Select an input folder containing your JavaScript files and an output folder.
 Choose your desired obfuscation options and click "Obfuscate Code".

 2. **Packager**: Select your Behavior Pack and/or Resource Pack folders.
 Optionally, enable "Obfuscate Behavior Pack Scripts" if you want to protect your code during packaging.
-Click "Package Add-on" to create the .mcpack file.
+Click "Package Add-on" to create the .mcaddon file.

 3. **Credits**: View information about the application's development, technologies used, and version.